zqy767/cl-matrix/README.md

 # cl-matrix
 matrix operation using gpu

-# you have to install cublas and cusolver
+# To make full use of gpu , you have to install cublas and cusolver first

-all test is in example file , and i just test about sbcl, other compiler will be tested future.
+# usage

+the usage are all in the example/example.lisp file

 if you have any problem, please tell me.